ShayanBanerjee/RAG-Based-Conversational-Legal-Chatbot/README.md

 ---

-## 🏗️ Building & Serving Frontend with Flask (Production-style)
+## 🏗️ Production Build & Serving via Flask (without Docker)

-Once you are happy with the UI:
+Once you are happy with the UI, you can build the frontend and let Flask serve the static files:

-### 1. Build the React app

 ```bash
 cd frontend